Gloria is an avid horseback rider and skier who works seasonal jobs during winter and summer around the wild west following her passions.

 I spent an extra 10 minutes grooming him every day and doing minor ground manner work before getting on him and it paid off.
 We developed a bond and he gained trust in me.
 By the end of the season, we were able to go on 'wrangler rides' and walk trot and canter on the trails.

 The variety of horses I was able to ride was a huge bonus of the job.
-Some of these wrangler horses came with some package such as bolting, biting, kicking, ghosts in the closet, or even rearing.
-Some simply ended up at the auctions being bought off by a dude ranch for being very lazy, being too high energy, being barn sour, or just not a good fit for the trails...which always revealed itself as an issue I could pinpoint.
+Some of these wrangler horses came with behaviors such as bolting, biting, kicking, ghosts in the closet, or even rearing.
+Some simply ended up at the auctions being bought off by a dude ranch for being very lazy, being too high energy, being barn sour, or just not a good fit for the trails . . . which always revealed itself as an issue I could pinpoint.

 Whatever horse I got on, I would take into account what I've learned about that horse from its history, what others say about it, and observation on the ground from groundwork, grooming, and tacking that horse up.